isomerpages/moe-peihwaprespri/_student-development/Character Education/Sexuality Education.md

 </tbody>
 </table>

+**Please Note:**

+**\*****For&nbsp;2023, the Primary 5 lesson “_Did You Know_?” will also be conducted for the Primary 6 cohort.**

 **Information for Parents**

-8.Parents may opt their children out of the Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.
+8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

-9.Parents who wish to opt their children out of the Sexuality Education lessons are to complete an opt-out form in FORMSG via Parents Gateway.
-This form will be sent to parents at the start of the year and is also available **[here](http://form.gov.sg/61d63e2b454c22001265d259)**.
-The completed opt-out form is to be submitted by **14/01/2022.**
+9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable&nbsp;**[HERE](https://peihwapresbyterianpri-moe-edu-sg-admin.cwp.sg/qql/slot/u311/2023/CEE/SEd%20Education%20Letter%20%20Opt%20Out%20Form%202023.pdf)**.
+The completed opt-out form is to be submitted by&nbsp;**31/01/2023**.

-10.Parents can contact the school at [**phpps@moe.edu.sg**](mailto:phpps@moe.edu.sg) for discussion or seek clarification about the school’s sexuality education programme.
+10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at&nbsp;[phpps@moe.edu.sg](mailto:phpps@moe.edu.sg)&nbsp;for discussion or to seek clarification about the school’s Sexuality Education programme.

-11.Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.